owncloud/ocis/changelog/unreleased/bump-reva-for-content-disposition-header.md

-Bugfix: Fix Content-Deposition header for downloads
+Bugfix: Fix Content-Disposition header for downloads

 We have fixed a bug that caused downloads to fail on Chromebased browsers when the filename contained special characters.